 Data Protection and Privacy laws across Europe regulate the way in which we handle data.
 They establish a set of rules for handling data and give individuals a right to know what information is held about them.
-We can advise you on everything to do with the application of and compliance with the data protection rules across Europe.
+We can advise you on everything to do with the application of and compliance with the data protection rules across Europe – including the EU and UK GDPR regimes.

 We have done lots of work on data transfers too, especially the challenges of transferring data from Europe to the US.
-We’ve been busy this year advising clients on the issues relating to the Schrems decision and challenges to Safe Harbor by German regulators.
-We have helped clients put in place data transfer schemes to replace their reliance on Safe Harbor after the 6th October 2015 ruling.
+We’ve advised clients on the issues relating to the collapse of Safe Harbor and Privacy Shield and their replacement with the new Data Protection Framework.
+We’ve helped clients using Standard Contractual Clauses and their data adequacy assessments.

-We have also been advising clients on the right to be forgotten following the ruling in the Google case.
+We have also been advising clients on the right to be forgotten.
 Our lawyers have been advising our clients on procedures to deal with right to be forgotten requests and we’ve helped them decide difficult cases.
 We have also successfully defended clients in threatened litigation to enforce right to be forgotten requests.

-We’re also at the forefront of advising businesses on the proposed EU Regulation (commonly known as GDPR).
-We’re advising clients on the likely consequences and helping them put policies and procedures in place now to deal with the changes which are likely to come in.
-We have helped our clients plan out their GDPR strategy and we have helped them train employees on the new laws.
-We have also worked with suppliers of goods and services to help them focus their operations including producing tailored white papers, speaking at events and advisory boards, producing films and providing specialist support to project development teams.
+We’re also been at the forefront of advising businesses on the GDPR from the very first proposals for a new law in 2012 through our videos, podcasts, client alerts, tailored white papers and speaking at events and advisory boards.
+We’ve advised clients on the consequences of GDPR and helped put policies and procedures in place to deal with the changes.
+We’ve assisted our clients in planning their GDPR strategy and we have helped them train employees.
+We have also worked with suppliers of goods and services to help them focus their operations and have provided specialist support to project development teams.

 We can also help you work through your compliance obligations when using new technology including: